falconair/ProgrammingForAnalytics/README.md

-# Lecture notes for "Programming for Analytics", "Python for Analytics" and "Advanced Python For Data Science."
+# Lecture notes for "Programming for Data Science", "Python for Data Science" and "Python for ML Engineering."
-This repository contains lecture notes for classes offered by Shahbaz Chaudhary at the University Of Chicago's Masters in Analytics program.
+This repository contains lecture notes for classes offered by Shahbaz Chaudhary at the University Of Chicago's Masters in Applied Data Science program.

 ## Class setup
 Please follow the instructions below to get your computer ready for this class.